jhyeonseo/Algorithm/README.md

 Prohibits unauthorized modification or distribution.
 If you have any questions about the code, please email gustj9320@konkuk.ac.kr

-Revision Date: April 11, 2022
+Last Revision Date: April 19, 2022
-1. Recursion project integrated.
-2. Separate into header and source for code brevity of graph search project.
-3. Add codes related to heap (note that they are implemented differently from the class)
+1. Modified the data type of Parent.
+2. Modified the data type of GL.
+3. Modified the parameter data type of input_adjlist and print_adjlist.
+4. A function to output a score based on the search path was added
+Discussion: Articulation points are likely to be related to finding the shortest path

-Last Revision Date: April 13, 2022
+Revision Date: April 13, 2022
 1. input_adjlist now accepts input as a file.
 2. Node structures now have weights as variables.
 3. print_adjlist now outputs weights as well.